melmzv/arg_trr266/README.md

 - `info`: This is a folder that can store additional documentation.
 In our case you will find a RMarkdown file that introduces our TRR 266-themed ggplot theme.

 You also see an `output` directory but it is empty.
 Why?
 Because you will create the output locally on your computer, if you want.
-Specifically, this is the directory where output files (e.g., `median_residual_income.xlsx` and `median_residual_income_filtered.xlsx`) will be saved locally.
+Specifically, this is the directory where generated output excel files (e.g., `median_residual_income.xlsx` and `median_residual_income_filtered.xlsx`) will be saved locally.

 ### How to create the output?